Your LLM Agents are Temporally Blind: The Misalignment Between Tool Use Decisions and Human Time Perception: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in instruction following~\cite{wei2021finetuned,ouyang2022training,chung2024scaling} and reasoning~\cite{wei2022chain, wangself, yao2023tree, jaech2024openai, guo2025deepseek, muennighoff2025s1}, and are hence increasingly being leveraged as the foundation for sophisticated AI agents, which are commonly referred as LLM agents~\cite{wangvoyager, yao2023react, shinn2023reflexion, wang2023describe}.
-These agents are designed to operate under dynamic environments and interact with users to execute complex, real-world tasks by leveraging external tools or functions~\cite{parisi2022talm, schick2023toolformer, shen2023hugginggptsolvingaitasks, song2023restgpt, mialon2023augmented}, such as search engines, APIs, etc. Therefore, a growing body of research has focused on evaluating how agents use tools, with emphasis on measuring the accuracy of tool invocation~\cite{huang2023metatool, li2023api,patilberkeley}, diagnosing hallucinated calls~\cite{zhang2024toolbehonest,ross2025when2call}, and evaluating the robustness to variations in tool descriptions~\cite{shi2025prompt, faghih2025gaming}.
-However, we highlight that when it comes to tool-use decisions in multi-turn situations, a critical limitation of models' default operational paradigm has been overlooked: temporal blindness.
+Large language models (LLMs) are increasingly being leveraged as the foundation for agents~\cite{wangvoyager, yao2023react, shinn2023reflexion, wang2023describe}.
+These agents are designed to operate in dynamic environments and interact with users to execute complex, real-world tasks by leveraging external tools~\cite{parisi2022talm, schick2023toolformer, song2023restgpt, mialon2023augmented}, such as search engines, and databases.
+A growing body of research has focused on evaluating how agents use tools, with emphasis on measuring the accuracy of tool invocation~\cite{huang2023metatool, li2023api,patilberkeley}, diagnosing hallucinated calls~\cite{zhang2024toolbehonest,ross2025when2call}, and evaluating the robustness against tool description edits~\cite{shi2025prompt, faghih2025gaming}.
+However, we highlight that when it comes to tool-use decisions in multi-turn situations, a critical limitation of models' default operational paradigm has been overlooked: Temporal Blindness.